-- III.
+III.
 SECTION CHAIR RESPONSIBILITIES:

-- A. Conduct section business affairs.

-- B. Preside over section meetings.

-- C. Appoint section committees, including the T. Dale Stewart Award Committee, J. Lawrence Angel Award Committee Chair, History Committee Chair, Section Service Awards Committee, Mentorship Award Committee Chair, Caroline Bond Day Diversity and Inclusion Pilot Study Grant Committee Chair, W. Montague Cobb Public Engagement Award Committee Chair, and oversee functions of the committees and forums.

-- D. Appoint the section representative for the Student Academy Program for the next annual conference.
+- A. Conduct section business affairs. - B. Preside over section meetings. - C. Appoint section committees, including the T. Dale Stewart Award Committee, J. Lawrence Angel Award Committee Chair, History Committee Chair, Section Service Awards Committee, Mentorship Award Committee Chair, Caroline Bond Day Diversity and Inclusion Pilot Study Grant Committee Chair, W. Montague Cobb Public Engagement Award Committee Chair, and oversee functions of the committees and forums. - D. Act as a Section Representative in the capacity of a rotating Board member for the Ellis R. Kerley Foundation with the purpose of voting on the recipient of the Ellis R. Kerley Research Award.
+Appoint the section representative for the Student Academy Program for the next annual conference.

-- E. Advise the section's Board of Directors Representative of the section's concerns. - F. Review and act upon membership applications. - G. Serve on the Anthropology Section Service Awards Committee. - H. Provide support to the student liaison through inclusion in section business and open communication. - IV.
-SECTION SECRETARY RESPONSIBILITIES - A. Preside in the absence of the section chair. - B. Assure section records are current and maintained at the AAFS office. - C. Prepare and review section minutes. - D. Review and act upon membership applications. - E. Provide section information for the Academy Newsfeed. - F. Serve on the Anthropology Section Service Awards Committee. - G. Provide support to the student liaison through inclusion in section business and open communication. - V. ANTHROPOLOGY SECTION REPRESENTATIVE TO THE BOARD OF DIRECTORS RESPONSIBILITIES - A. Responsibilities are defined in Section 1.3.2. - VI.
+- E. Advise the section's Board of Directors Representative of the section's concerns - F. Review and act upon membership applications. - G. Serve on the Anthropology Section Service Awards Committee. - H. Provide support to the student liaison through inclusion in section business and open communication.

+IV.
+SECTION SECRETARY RESPONSIBILITIES

+- A. Preside in the absence of the section chair. - B. Assure section records are current and maintained at the AAFS office. - C. Prepare and review section minutes. - D. Review and act upon membership applications. - E. Provide section information for the Academy Newsfeed. - F. Serve on the Anthropology Section Service Awards Committee. - G. Provide support to the student liaison through inclusion in section business and open communication.

+V. ANTHROPOLOGY SECTION REPRESENTATIVE TO THE BOARD OF DIRECTORS RESPONSIBILITIES

+A. Responsibilities are defined in Section 1.3.2.

+VI.
 ANTHROPOLOGY SECTION STUDENT LIAISON